pdguru81/eazytranscripts_notes/README.md

 3. create a docker-compose file using the template I have defined here below.
 I stronly recommend this approach as the system relies on the existence of envioronment variables that must be defined in these files.
 4. Run 'docker-compose up' to get the application running.

 Sample content of the docker-compose` file.
+Please use this to get started.
+Note that you must:

+1) Create an nginx config in the following folders server/conf.d/
+2) put the data needed to run this system in some folder and replace /Users/pabel/Desktop/data with that.
 This gets an EazyTranscript image to run in a container that uses environment variabes that have been set  in a <Filename>.env file also described below.